Cray-HPE/docs-csm/install/wipe_ncn_disks_for_reinstallation.md

         ncn-s# cephadm rm-cluster --fsid $(cephadm ls|jq -r '.[0].fsid') --force
         ```

-1. Make sure the OSDs (if any) are not running.
+1. Make sure the OSDs (if any) are not running on the storage nodes.

     * ***CSM 0.9 or earlier***